 Vitamin B-12 is an essential vitamin found naturally in many foods, including eggs, fish, meat, poultry, and dairy products.
 It’s required for proper red blood cell formation and neurological function.
 Many people, especially vegetarians, and vegans, don’t get enough of it.

 A vitamin B-12 deficiency can cause neurological symptoms like coldness, numbness, and tingling in the hands and feet.

 If your body doesn’t have enough hemoglobin to carry oxygen-rich blood to your hands, you may experience cold fingers.
 You may also feel fatigued and weak.
 Most cases of anemia are caused by an iron deficiency.

 Smoking causes blood vessels to narrow, which can cause cold fingers.
 It can also lead to a rare condition called Buerger’s disease, which causes inflammation in the blood vessels.
-Talk to your doctor about quitting.

 Here are a few strategies you can use to warm up your fingers, fast:

 Cold fingers are a part of life, especially for those living in cold environments.
-Talk to your doctor about your cold hands, especially if you’re experiencing other symptoms.
+Talk with your doctor about your cold hands, especially if you’re experiencing other symptoms.